Mediagone/doctrine-specifications/README.md

     ->paginate($pageNumber, $itemsPerPage)
 );
 ```
-Combinations of criteria are unlimited, without any code duplication!

 If you like it, you probably need this package ;)

+Combinations of criteria are unlimited, without any code duplication. \
+It will also make hydration of custom *read models* a breeze.

 ## Summary